wenxin-wang/PulseDroidRtp/README.md

 Here's something that still confuses me:

-- Once in a while, Oboe output thread would consume data faster than they arrives, but never the other way around, even though Oboe and PulseAudio are both using 48000 sample rate
 - If mtu is set to 1280, there is noticable delay between audio and video (audio lags behind lips movement); if it's set to 320, I cannot notice the delay.
 1280B contains 320 samples, which should be